 More and more people are shopping online.
 What does it mean for small businesses?
-You guessed it.
+You guessed it!
 There are more opportunities today to start selling online successfully than ever before.
-Dropshipping is one such opportunity.
+Dropshipping is one of the options.

-This article answers the questions for anyone curious about how to start a failproof dropshipping business: What is dropshipping?
+This article answers the questions for anyone curious about how to start a dropshipping business: What is dropshipping?
 How does it work?
-How can you find a dropshipping niche, and what are the best products to sell online?
+How can you find a dropshipping niche?
+What are the best products to sell online?

 Are you in?
 Let’s start!

 Dropshipping is a special model of e-commerce business.
 Unlike typical online stores, a dropshipping business doesn’t work with inventory and order fulfillment directly.